Health alert for vaping

 E-cigarettes: What originally seemed like an attractive nicotine delivery system or even a cigarette replacement and cessation strategy, e-cigarettes have recently gained a lot of negative press regarding major lung injuries and even death.

 A multi-state outbreak of lung injury has been identified in association with e-cigarette products (including devices, liquids, refill pods and/or cartridges).
 As of September 26, there have been 530 cases of lung injury reported from 38 states and 1 US territory, with seven confirmed deaths from vaping.
 The case demographic breakdown reveals that the most affected are males (72%) between the ages of 18 and 34 years of age (67%).

-Epidemiologists use a case definition to determine if a person likely has had the newly-termed condition vaping-associated pulmonary injury (VAPI).
+Epidemiologists use a case definition to determine if a person likely has had the newly-termed condition electron cigarette, or vaping, produce use-associated lung injury (EVALI).
 Essentially, a “confirmed” case has changes associated with lung injury, corroborated by CXR or CT scan findings, AND recent use of vaping products, without evidence of a viral or bacterial respiratory infection or alternative diagnosis at the same time.

 E–cigarettes‘ Rise to Popularity

 E-cigarettes (E=electronic) have gone through an evolution from earlier products, which appeared like cigarettes, to later models with rechargeable units, modified types of devices or “mods”, and, most recently “pods” or smaller devices that look and charge like flash drives, the JUUL.
 As of 2014, there were over 460 brands (from 250 in 2012) of e-cigarettes available on the market – and 7,764 distinct flavors.
 With easy internet access for usually less expensive, unregulated products, e-cigarette sales have soared over the last several years – with JUUL sales now occupying about 75% of the market.